NeuroLogic Exam

 5 – Full range of motion, full resistance

-Stretch or Deep Tendon Reflexes
+Stretch or Deep Tendon Reflexes - Upper extremity

 A brisk tap to the muscle tendon using a reflex hammer produces a stretch to the muscle that results in a reflex contraction of the muscle.
-The muscles tested, segmental level, and grading of DTR's is listed below.
+The muscles tested, segmental level, and grading of DTR's are listed below.

 Levels for DTR's